 Our goal over our two weeks was to start on The Gold Coast just south of Brisbane, make it down the coast to Sydney, visit the famous Opera House, then head inland to the Outback before crossing The Great Dividing Range and getting back to The Gold Coast.
-We were highly successful, found ourselves with extremely lucky with the weather.
+We were highly successful, found ourselves extremely lucky with the weather.

-But hearing that we had a fun time not a fun story, so let’s go back to reading about me suffer.
+But hearing that we had a fun time is not a fun story, so let’s go back to reading about me suffer.

-The race wouldn’t start until 6:30, but local runners were instructed to park their cars at the finish and hop on a bus to the start line at four.
+The race wouldn’t start until 6:30, but local runners were instructed to park their cars here at the finish and hop on a bus to the start line at four.
 Sounds excessive, but the start line was a 1.5-hour drive with our tour bus climbing up and down mountains and slowly edging around cliffs.
 As soon as we boarded and got moving, the Australian art of smalltalk took over and the bus was alive with nervous chatter.
-I was seated next to a very friendly middle-aged plumber who mastered the art of not letting a conversation die down enough for us to get a nap.
+I was seated next to a very friendly middle-aged plumber who mastered the art of not letting a conversation die down enough for me to take a nap.

 Living in Asia for four years has given me the superpower (or burden) unwillingly tuning in to any conversation around me that is in English.
 In my everyday life, I don’t hear English often, and on this bus I was bombarded with the sensory overload of every story, tips and goals for the upcoming race.
-Either Australians are modest, or everyone on the bus was concerned about making it up something terrible called the “Appletree Hill Climb” before cutoff and surviving the journey to the finish.
+Either Australians are modest, or everyone on the bus was concerned about making it up something terrible called the “Appletree Hill Climb” before the cutoff and surviving the journey to the finish.

 This, of course, did not happen.